jclouds/legacy-jclouds/documentation/userguide/compute.markdown

 ### Open your context and get a service reference

-Here, you specify the particular service you wish to manage and get a reference to _ComputeService_
+Here, you specify the particular service you wish to manage and get a reference to ComputeService.

 {% highlight java %}